Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/configuration/advanced-values-yaml.md

 The yaml file shown below is an exhaustive list of all settings introduced by sciebo RDS.

 Further options are available through dependencies, which are linked within the listing.
-A lot of the settings are optional, as you see when you compare it to the minimal `values.yaml` file shown in the [getting started guide](./../../gettingstarted/kubernetes.md#helm).
+A lot of the settings are optional, as you can see when you compare it to the minimal `values.yaml` file shown in the [getting started guide](./../../gettingstarted/kubernetes.md#helm).

 ```yaml